John Valentine

 Structure

-This site runs on Apache and PHP.
-Because it is a relatively small site, we've kept the metadata and articles as plain text files, one (private) folder per mini-site (php page).
-Page content is typically generated in about 20ms.
+Because this is a relatively small site, we've kept the metadata and articles as plain text files, one (private) folder per mini-site (PHP page).
+Page content typically generates in about 20ms.

 Basic SEO

 • The site auto-generates XML sitemaps from page and article data.
 Sitemaps for browsing users are also auto-generated.
-We compose index (front) pages manually, and the rest of the content is linked Wiki-style.
+We compose index (front) pages manually, and the rest of the content links Wiki-style.

-• Titles for each article are concise and unique, and give a clear indication of its place in the overall site structure.
+• Titles for each article are concise and unique.